 The House of Commons Academic Fellowship Scheme is run in partnership with the Political Studies Association.
 It was launched at the end of 2016 and five Academic Fellows were appointed in the first round.
 The Fellowships are an opportunity for senior political and social scientists to study the work of Parliament, to provide expertise, to contribute to a number of events to help build public understanding of Parliament, and to inform and enhance the work of the House.

-Dr Mark Bennister, Reader in Politics at Canterbury Christ Church University, has been awarded an academic fellowship under the title “Questioning the Prime Minister: How Effective is the Liaison Committee?’
+Dr Mark Bennister, Senior Lecturer in Politics, School of Social and Political Sciences, University of Lincoln, has been awarded an academic fellowship under the title “Questioning the Prime Minister: How Effective is the Liaison Committee?’

 Richard Kelly is the House of Commons Library contact.